 There’s an ongoing debate about whether formula milk truly is a contributor to unhealthy weight gain in infants.

-Having said that, numerous studies have shown that when having compared infants who partook of breastmilk and infants who partook of formula, the latter were more prone to gaining weight beyond what’s averagely “healthy”.
+Numerous studies have shown that when having compared infants who partook of breastmilk and infants who partook of formula, the latter were more prone to gaining weight beyond what’s averagely “healthy.”

 Some even had the propensity to be obese.

-On the other hand, there are researches stating that breastfeeding for at least 4 months straight lessens the risk of infant obesity.
+On the other hand, researches are stating that breastfeeding for at least four months straight lessens the risk of infant obesity.

 Said researchers continue to say that there’s a possible link between breastmilk and gut bacteria.

-Breastmilk provides higher doses of healthy gut bacteria which aid in the breakdown of excess fat.
+Breastmilk provides higher doses of healthy gut bacteria, which aid in breaking down excess fat.